Alabama vs. Texas A&M NCAA Football Odds, Plays and Insights | October 9, 2021

 - The Crimson Tide have been favored by 18 points or more three times this season and have covered the spread in two of them.

-- Alabama is 3-2 against the spread and 5-0 overall this season when the team notches more than 12.6 points.
+- When Alabama puts up more than 12.6 points, it is 3-2 against the spread and 5-0 overall.

-- In games that Alabama churns out more than 319.8 yards, the team is 3-2 against the spread and 5-0 overall.
+- Alabama is 3-2 against the spread and 5-0 overall when the team amasses more than 319.8 yards.

 - The Crimson Tide have three giveaways this season, while the Aggies have four takeaways .